Joe Moravsky: Season 7

 In the Pittsburgh qualifiers of season seven, he ended up with the second fastest time with 1:34.17, just behind Elet Hall.
 In the city finals, he ended up with the second fastest time again of 7:28.92, this time behind Geoff Britten.
 In Las Vegas during the national finals, Moravsky beat Stage 1 with 35.31 seconds left, which was the sixth fastest overall.
 He was the last of the 8 competitors to complete Stage 2.
 Moravsky completed Stage 2 with 20.41 left, the fourth fastest time.
 When he advanced to Stage Three, he placed fifth when he fell on the Ultimate Cliffhanger, transitioning to the final ledge.
 In USA vs. The World, Moravsky was once again part of Team USA, this time along with Isaac Caldiero, Kevin Bull, Geoff Britten, Drew Drechsel, and Ian Dory.
 He ran on Stage 2 and Stage 3.

 Season 8

 Beginning season eight in Philadelphia, in the qualifiers, he put up the third fastest time behind Anthony DeFranco and Jon Alexis Jr. with a time of 2:00.29.
 In city finals, while no one completed the course, he placed second behind Chris Wilczewski, failing at the Invisible ladder.
 At the national finals, he completed Stage 1 slower than before, with only over 4 seconds left, and placed 15th out of 17 finishers.
-On Stage 2, he shockingly suffered his first fall, which wasn't on Stage 3, when he fell on the Wave Runner, ending his season early.
+On Stage 2, he shockingly suffered his first fall, which was not on Stage 3, when he fell on the Wave Runner, ending his season early.